-Recently I walked into Amy and Justin’s kitchen and my jaw dropped.
+When I walked into Amy and Justin’s kitchen, my jaw dropped.
 It was like I’d stumbled into the wrong house.
 The gorgeous new cabinets and countertops made it look brand new.

 You could have knocked me over with a feather when these friends told us they weren’t new cabinets and counters at all.
-They performed this kitchen makeover themselves—all for less than $400.
+They performed their kitchen makeover themselves—all for less than $400.

 You may think that kitchen projects need to be left to the professionals, which of course is fine provided you’ve got thousands of dollars to work with.
 But if your budget is slightly under that—and you’re willing to contribute some sweat to the project—new products and methods now available can bring do-it-yourself options to any kitchen makeover.